 Collect new gadgets by finding this game's version of a Chozo Statue.
 Like Metroid (right).

 A 31st century mercenary named Killian Jaraad replaces Samas Aran.
-He's on a mission to find his daughter who has been kidnapped into the slave trade on the planet of Talos V. This unruly colony is rife with crime and all sorts of trouble, though you are not wholly without some alien allies.
-Green insectoid creatures will offer brief clues and advice - complete with a raspy voice over - when you interact with it by pressing Up.
+He's on a mission to find his daughter who has been kidnapped into the slave trade on the planet of Talos V. It is home to an unruly colony rife with crime and all sorts of nefariousness, though you are not wholly without some alien allies.
+Green insectoid creatures will offer brief clues and advice - complete with a raspy voice over - whenever you interact with them by pressing Up.
 Even though the game takes place over three distinct locales, it never quite coalesces into something that feels like a real place.
 A quality its inspiration has in spades.

 What it does have, however, is a decent convolution of rooms to navigate and backtrack through in search for upgrades and power-ups.
 I've already mentioned the Saturn Ball, but you can also gain access to familiar abilities such as the Grapple Hook, the Jump Boots or Missile Upgrades.
 Out of all of these gadgets, there is one that's not seen in Nintendo's property; the X-Ray Goggles which allow you to uncover secret passages and hidden areas.